 A survey was carried out of social movements representing vulnerable populations that use social networks as vehicles for information and social mobilisation.

 In the second phase, the virtual pages and groups that did not bring information or initiatives carried out to the pandemic of COVID-19, were excluded.
 Two populations in each country were selected, indigenous peoples being a common category.
 The second population was selected by the relevance of the movement for society and/or its participation on the Covid-19 response.
+Eight social movements from the three countries were selected.

 With the selected movements, the phase of virtual ethnography was initiated (due to the covid-19 pandemic).
 Traditional ethnographic work requires face-to-face fieldwork, which allows the ethnographer to gain the trust of the group he will research (Polianov, 2013).
 Virtual space brings a novelty in relation to traditional ethnography, since people can interact from completely different geographical spaces and the "field becomes 'text on a screen'" (Evans, 2010).